mathspp/mathspp/pages/03.talks/_20240403-what-are-descriptors-and-why-does-django-need-them/split-talk.md

 image_align: left
 ---

-In this talk I use an example from the Django framework to motivate the need for descriptors in the Python language.
+In this talk, I use an example from the Django framework to motivate the need for descriptors in the Python language.
 Then, I proceed to explain the descriptor protocol, tying it to the original motivating example, through a live-coded demonstration.

+The objective of the talk is to make sure the audience understands that frameworks (like Django) rely heavily on Python features (like descriptors) to operate their machinery.

 ===